BernadetteLachner/Tachyons2Tailwind/README.md

 <h3>Dependencies</h3>

-Requires Node and some old Tachyons
+Requires Node and some old Tachyons for target practice